-The Company has submitted letters of request to the office of IC to allow the former to include the present market value of its parcels of land included under investment properties and property and equipment as part of admitted assets for the years ended December 31, 2022 and 2021.
-The said requests dated March 11, 2022 and February 14, 2023 are still pending approval from IC as of report date.
-The latest approval granted by IC was on the letter requests for the year ended December 31, 2020, dated August 10, 2021 and September 28, 2021.
+On March 12, 2024, the Company submitted a similar request to the IC to include the present value of its parcels of land as part of its admitted assets for the year ended December 31, 2023.
+The said request is still pending approval from IC as of report date.